 Dr S R Crawford

 Deputy Head (Education Development)

 We aim to equip our pupils to make a positive and lasting contribution to their communities, both now and in the future.

 This ambition, embedded as one of our four aims, represents part of the school’s identity and it offers pupils vital preparation for a fulfilling life beyond the classroom.

 Located at Magdalen bridge, looking both towards the city centre and towards east Oxford, MCS is well placed to collaborate with our neighbouring communities.
 Our partnership projects are varied and diverse, and offer exciting opportunities to share ideas, resources and expertise, to the benefit both of our neighbours and our pupils.
-The majority of our teaching colleagues contribute to some aspect of our partnership work, and we have a team of Outreach Co-ordinators responsible for sustaining existing links and developing new projects.
+The majority of our teaching colleagues contribute to some aspect of our partnership work, and we have a team of Partnership Co-ordinators responsible for sustaining existing links and developing new projects.